Remote meeting bingo

 Remote training

-Keep participants engaged during longer online sessions.
+Keep participants listening for key phrases, examples, and tool moments during longer online sessions.

-Hybrid events
+Hybrid meetings

 How to make the card